Laura Ingalls Wilder: Estate

 Following Wilder's death, possession of Rocky Ridge Farm passed to the farmer who had earlier bought the property under a life lease arrangement.
 The local population put together a non-profit corporation to purchase the house and its grounds for use as a museum.
 After some wariness at the notion of seeing the house rather than the books be a shrine to Wilder, Lane came to believe that making a museum of it would draw long-lasting attention to the books.
 She donated the money needed to purchase the house and make it a museum, agreed to make significant contributions each year for its upkeep, and donated many of her parents' belongings.

 In compliance with Wilder's will, Lane inherited ownership of the Little House literary estate, with the stipulation that it be for only her lifetime, with all rights reverting to the Mansfield library after her death.
 Following her death in 1968, however, her chosen heir as well as her business agent and lawyer, Roger MacBride, gained control of the books' copyrights.
 The copyrights to each of Wilder's "Little House" books, as well as those of Lane's own literary works, were renewed in his name after the original copyright had expired.

 Controversy arose following MacBride's death in 1995, when the Laura Ingalls Wilder Branch of the Wright County Library in Mansfield—the library founded in part by Wilder—tried to recover the rights to the series.
 The ensuing court case was settled in an undisclosed manner, with MacBride's heirs retaining the rights to Wilder's books.
 From the settlement, the library received enough to start work on a new building.

 The popularity of the Little House books has grown over the years following Wilder's death, spawning a multimillion-dollar franchise of mass merchandising under MacBride's impetus.
 Results of the franchise have included additional spinoff book series—some written by MacBride and his daughter, Abigail—and the long-running television series, starring Melissa Gilbert as Wilder and Michael Landon as her father.

 Political views

 Wilder has been referred to by some as one of America's first libertarians.
-She was a longtime Democrat, but became dismayed with Roosevelt's New Deal and what she and her daughter, Rose Wilder Lane, saw as Americans' increasing dependence on the federal government.
+She was a long-time Democrat, but became dismayed with Roosevelt's New Deal and what she and her daughter, Rose Wilder Lane, saw as Americans' increasing dependence on the federal government.
 Wilder grew disenchanted with her party and resented government agents who came to farms like hers and grilled farmers about the number of acres they were planting.
 Her daughter was similarly a strong libertarian.

 Wilder supported women's rights (though she worried that women would vote according to what their husbands wanted, and not as they wanted) and education reform.
 She also became infamous for a short period for shaking the hand of an African-American man in segregated Missouri.
 Indeed, part of the plot of Little House on the Prairie involves an African-American doctor saving the Ingalls family's lives.